Famous boxers and venues that have made boxing the lifeblood of Bethnal Green

 Bringing people together through boxing

 Here in Bethnal Green, boxercise classes have become popular with city workers who frequent expensive gyms, but this form of boxing is a far cry from what the sport traditionally looks like in our area.

-It w
+Even though boxing is a sport where competitors fight against each other, it can bring unity too.
 Daniel Mendoza was a Jewish fighter in the late 18th and early 19th centuries.
-He was born in Whitechapel, and lived in Bethnal Green.
-Mendoza lived in the iconic row of houses that line Paradise Row.
-A blue plaque bearing his name can still be seen attached to the house where he lived.
+Born Whitechapel and raised in Bethnal Green, Mendoza lived in the iconic row of houses that line Paradise Row; a blue plaque bearing his name can still be seen attached to the house where he lived.

 Repton Boxing Club has been around since 1884, and many Bethnal Greeners have great memories from the club.